 Jay sat and unzipped his backpack.
 “A tour-guide named Michael gave me this letter.”

-“It’s not addressed to me,” said Jango, reading the envelope.
+“It’s not addressed to me,” said Jango as he read the envelope.

 “I know, but I can’t read Sheridanian.
 I hoped you could give it to his nieces and nephews for me.”
 Jay pulled Faith’s envelope from his backpack.
 “I also have this.
 It’s not addressed to you either, I’m afraid.”